Kidapt/kidaptive-sdk-js/README.md

 #### KidaptiveSdk.learnerManager.getLatentAbilityEstimate(dimensionUri:string)

 Returns the latent ability estimate object associated with the dimensionUri for the selected learner and the current app.
-Latent abilities are mapped to dimensions that represent the key skills and abilities that make up Kidaptive's early learning framework.
+If no dimension for the given `dimensionUri` exists, this function will return undefined.
+A latent ability represents a learner's proficiency in a dimension across multiple game contexts.

 ```javascript
 var dimensionUri = '/dimension/uri';